1. Name the part of a cell where aerobic respiration happens.

 Answer

-The oxidation of glucose is incomplete.
+d) because the oxidation of glucose is incomplete

 5. The athlete's heart rate and breathing rate remain high after the sprint because the athlete has an oxygen debt.
 Explain what is meant by an "oxygen debt".